Crime Analyst Career Profile

 The field of crime analysis continues to grow as departments seek ways to save money by civilianizing positions and finding efficiencies.
 Because analysts can help agencies better allocate their manpower and at the same time find ways to reduce crime, the role of the analyst is proving invaluable to the law enforcement profession.
 This means that there will likely be ample opportunity to find a career as a crime analyst in the future.

 The median salary for crime analysts is around $46,991 annually as of 2018 with a pay range from about $34,000 to $65,000 a year.
 Payscale.com reports that the starting salary for analysts begins at about $34,000.

 Is a Career as a Crime Analyst Right for You?

 Crime analysis has become one of the most important functions within nearly every police agency.
-Found at every level of law enforcement, analysts support and bolster investigators and patrol officers and help them do their jobs and stay alive.
+Analysts are found at every level of law enforcement and they support and bolster investigators and patrol officers and help them do their jobs and stay alive.